 In order to gain an accurate picture of water quality in the region we will monitor a combination of constituents at 34 sites in the Ipswich River watershed (12 tributary sites and 22 mainstem sites), 6 sites in the Parker River watershed (3 tributary sites and 3 mainstem sites).
 We will also monitor 3 stream sites in the Essex River watershed and 2 sites on Chebacco Lake.
 Monitoring will take place monthly from March-December for dissolved oxygen, temperature, conductivity and chloride.
-Bi-weekly monitoring for nitrate, phosphate and bacteria will take place from April-October.
-Monthly sampling of Chebacco Lake for total phosphorus and chlorophyll a will take place from April-October.
+Biweekly testing for bacteria will take place from April-October at approximately 12 sites.
+Monthly sampling of Chebacco Lake, Martins Pond, Hood Pond and Rock Pond for total phosphorus and chlorophyll-a will take place from May-October.
 Streamflow will be monitored at 3 sites in the Ipswich watershed (1 mainstem site and 2 tributary sites).
-Continuous data loggers for temperature will be used at 7 sites in the Ipswich watershed (4 mainstem sites and 3 tributary sites), 4 sites in the Parker watershed (2 mainstem and 2 tributary sites) and 1 site in the Essex watershed.
-Continuous loggers for dissolved oxygen and temperature will be used at 2 sites on the Ipswich River, 1 site in the Parker River and 1 site in the Essex watershed.
-See Table 1 for a list of parameters by site.
+Continuous data loggers for temperature will be used at 8 sites in the Ipswich watershed, up to 4 sites in the Parker watershed and 1 site in the Essex watershed.
+Continuous loggers for dissolved oxygen and temperature will be used at 2 sites on the Ipswich River, upstream and downstream of the Willowdale Dam.